godfollower/docker-dosbox-alpine/README.md

-# Dosbox-X in a container
+# DOSBox-X in a container

 ## Introduction

 This project is DOSBox-X in a Debian Linux container, complete with sound support.
-It was largely inspired by https://github.com/classic-containers/dosbox and includes suitable general computing changes, some coming with Dosbox-X and other usability tweaks:
+It was largely inspired by https://github.com/classic-containers/dosbox and includes suitable general computing changes, some coming with DOSBox-X along with other usability tweaks:

 - Multi-stage build (retain only necessary libraries in the runtime)
 - Uses Debian 12 (Bookworm)